ismael-su/ismael-su/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-- 💖 Sponsor me to support my open source work. https://github.com/sponsors/ismael-su -->
+- 💖 Sponsor me to support my open source work. https://github.com/sponsors/ismael-su
+- 🔭 I am CTO at [Topela](https://123topela.fr)
+- 🔭 I am Founder at [ismaeland](https://ismaeland.com)
+- 👯 You can also hire me or one of our devs
+- 🌱 I work with Django, React and odoo CRM
+- 🏗 I’m developing free/paid templates and components on [Ismaeland](https://www.github.com/microisce)
+- 💬 Ask me about Django and React Native !
+And many more technologies like Python-fastapi framework, Angular, React ...
+- 📫 How to reach me: ismael@ismaeland.com
+- 🎮 Born Mobile Gamer
+- 🕺 I am a casual break dancer
+-->